-As writers:
+As Writers:

-Identify the audience for writing.

-- Choose the appropriate form of writing using the main features identified in reading. - Plan, draft, write, edit and improve. - Perform compositions, using appropriate intonation and volume. - Create vivid images by using alliteration, similes, metaphors and personification. - Use the techniques that authors use to create characters, setting and plots. - Interweave descriptions of characters, setting and atmosphere with dialogue. - Choose effective grammar and punctuation. - Ensure correct use of tenses throughout a piece of writing.
+- Identify the audience for writing. - Choose the appropriate form of writing using the main features identified in reading. - Plan, draft, write, edit and improve. - Perform compositions, using appropriate intonation and volume. - Create vivid images by using alliteration, similes, metaphors and personification. - Write their own free verse poem, following the structure of an original - Use the techniques that authors use to create characters, setting and plots. - Interweave descriptions of characters, setting and atmosphere with dialogue. - Choose effective grammar and punctuation. - Ensure correct use of tenses throughout a piece of writing.